Sharwagaurav8/library-management-system-python/README.md

 * Functions
 * Loops
 * Conditional Statements (`if`, `elif`, `else`)
+* Boolean Variables
 * User Input
-* Basic Program Flow
+* String Methods (`lower()`)
+* Linear Search
-* Menu-Driven Applications
+* Menu-Driven Programming

 ## 🔮 Planned Future Improvements

-* ✏️ Update book details
+* ✏️ Update existing book details
-* ❌ Delete books
+* ❌ Delete books from the library
-* 💾 Save books to a file
+* 💾 Save books to a text file
-* 📂 Load books automatically on startup
+* 📂 Automatically load saved books at startup
-* 🆔 Add unique book IDs
+* 🆔 Assign unique IDs to books
-* 👤 Store author information
+* 👤 Store additional details such as author name
+* 📊 Display the total number of books
-* 🗄️ SQLite database integration
+* 🗄️ Store data using SQLite
-* 🏗️ Object-Oriented Programming (OOP) implementation
+* 🏗️ Refactor the project using Object-Oriented Programming (OOP)
-* 🎨 Improved user interface and validation
+* ✅ Improve input validation and user experience

 ## 🎯 Purpose

-This project was created as part of my Python learning journey to practice programming fundamentals by building real-world applications.
+This project was created as part of my Python learning journey to practice programming fundamentals by building a real-world console application.
+It serves as a foundation for implementing more advanced features and improving software development skills.

 ## 🤝 Contributions

-Suggestions and improvements are always welcome.
-Feel free to fork the repository and submit a pull request.
+Suggestions and improvements are welcome.
+Feel free to fork the repository, experiment with new features, and submit a pull request.

 ## 📄 License

-This project is open source.
+This project is open source and is intended for learning and educational purposes.